jring-o/jring-o.github.io/wiki/config-file.md

 **stakingefficiency=\<percentage between 75 and 98, defaults to 90>**
 **minstakesplitvalue=\<value in GRC, minimum and defaults to 800>**

-enablestakesplit=1 will enable the automatic splitting of UTXO's in the coinstake transaction (stake outputs).
+enablestakesplit=1 will enable the automatic splitting of [UTXOs](utxos "wikilink") in the coinstake transaction (stake outputs).
 Zero is the default (disabled).

 stakingefficiency=xx is an integer that specifies the desired staking efficiency.
 This is constrained by the code to be between 75% and 98%, in case an unreasonable value is provided.
+Give as a percentage without the percent sign

 minstakesplitvalue=xxx is an integer that specifies the minimum UTXO size desired post split to provide a secondary control on UTXO size.
-If difficulty drops and a high efficiency is specified, the efficiency alone would split UTXO's into amounts smaller than the user desires.
+If difficulty drops and a high efficiency is specified, the efficiency alone would split UTXOs into amounts smaller than the user desires.
 This will prevent that from occurring.
 If a user specifies less than 800 GRC, then the code uses 800 GRC.
 Note that the stake splitter uses a 160 block averaging interval for calculating the difficulty to smooth out the